Arne117/A2-hcds-hcc-FU-WS_20/README.md

 # `A2` - Reproducibility Workflow - Monthly Wikipedia traffic

 ## Project goal
-The goal of this assignment is to construct, analyze, and publish a data set of the monthly traffic on Wikipedia
+The goal of this assignment is to construct, analyze, and publish a data set of the monthly traffic on Wikipedia.

 # Replication
 ## Getting started